 The Reilly Center Reports - The RCR is an electronic journal that consists of short essays on public issues related to developments in science and technology and is aimed at journalists, policy makers and advisors, educators, religious leaders, and others who shape the public reception of science and technology.

 The Reilly Center's Annual List of Emerging Ethical Dilemmas and Policy Issues in Science and Technology - The list is designed for scientists and laypeople alike to consider in the coming months and years, as new technologies develop.
 We will feature one of these issues on our website every month, giving readers more information, questions to ask, and resources to consult.
 A new list will be released each December.

 Ethics Cafés - Cafés seek to encourage conversation, debate, and interaction among faculty, students and staff at Notre Dame and provide a space to learn about ethical issues pertaining to responsible conduct of research, professional conduct, engagement with the public, and other worldly matters.
-(Co-sponsored by the ND Graduate School.)
+(Co-sponsored by the ND Graduate School and Office of Research.)

 The Reilly Center Forum - An inter- and multidisciplinary space in which scholars inside and outside of the Reilly Center and the Notre Dame communities can showcase their work in the legal, ethical, social, and policy implications of scientific research and learn about the research of others.

 Studies in Science and the Humanities - The Reilly Center book series with the Univerisity of Notre Dame Press.

 The Northern Indiana Regional Science and Engineering Fair - The Reilly Center has made a committment to sponsor over one dozen prizes at our local science & engineering fair, open to students in grades 3-12.
 (This link will take you offsite, to the Science Fair's website.)

 The Reilly Center also hosts numerous events for the campus and community: